By Leo Wolfson, political reporter

 Buchanan announced a few weeks after the lawsuit was filed, he is not seeking reelection, and instead is applying to be a judge in Goshen County.

 The WyGO lawsuit originated from Buchanan’s determination during the election campaign of 2020 that a $1,200 radio ad WyGO issued in support of Sen. Anthony Bouchard (R-Cheyenne) amounted to “campaign electioneering.”

-The lawsuit stemmed from a radio ad purchased by WyGO in August 2020 that portrayed state Sen. Anthony Bouchard, who was seeking re-election, as a champion of Second Amendment rights and his primary opponent, Erin Johnson, as “pathetic” because she did not mention gun rights on her website.
+The ad portrayed Bouchard as a champion of Second Amendment rights while calling his opponent for the state Senate, Erin Johnson, “pathetic” because she did not mention gun rights on her website.

 Under state law, any group spending more than $500 on “electioneering communication” must report all contributions of $100 or more “related to” the communication.

 Bouchard argued the advertisement did not qualify as “campaign electioneering” because it did not urge listeners to vote for or against either candidate.
 But the state disagreed and charged WyGO with violating state election laws.
 The organization was fined $500 as a result.